Artist Spotlight: Liz Glynn

 Liz Glynn, 2025-26 Rome Prize Winner

-Glynn is currently the 2025-26 Joseph H. Hazen Rome Prize Fellow at the American Academy in Rome.
-During the nine-month residency, Glynn focused on a new project, titled The Spoils: A Countermonument, and will present the works in the 2026 edition of the Vulcana festival, opening July 17-19.
+Glynn is the 2025-26 Joseph H. Hazen Rome Prize Fellow at the American Academy in Rome.
+During the nine-month residency, Glynn focused on a new project, titled The Spoils: A Countermonument, and will present the works in the 2026 edition of the Vulcana festival, on view July 17-19.

 For the past decade, Liz Glynn (b.
 1981, Boston) has worked in sculpture, installation, and performance, examining the ways in which cultural objects of the past embody or confront power dynamics, social structures, and systems of value.
 Her work has been the subject of important one-person shows including Liz Glynn: Open House, on display at Storm King Art Center through November 2026; The Archaeology of Another Possible Future, a yearlong exhibition at the Massachusetts Museum of Contemporary Art in North Adams in 2017, and RANSOM ROOM, at the SculptureCenter, New York in 2014.
 She is currently the Joseph H. Hazen Rome Prize Fellow at the American Academy in Rome.